 Introduction week online

-From 24 – 27 August, you can follow the online programme of the introduction week.
+You can follow the online programme of the introduction week.
 Most faculties organise additional activities during the introduction week.
 You will receive further information about this directly from your study programme.

 What needs to wait until after your quarantine period